Food Development and Innovation has evolved from the successful and long-running Food and Consumer Management degree.

 - You will examine current trends within the industry such as health, food availability, food security and the rise in food costs.

-- You will get the chance to work in our new Science and Food Science and Innovation Suite, which features the latest food testing and diagnostic technology alongside state-of-the-art development kitchen facilities.
+- You will get the chance to work in our Food Science and Innovation Suite, which features the latest food testing and diagnostic technology alongside state-of-the-art development kitchen facilities.

 - Well-developed links with industry are reflected in the design and delivery of this course.
 Industry-led projects and assignments have a strong industrial focus ensuring students experience real live projects.